Hogan Preparatory Academy

+Hogan Preparatory Academy is a charter school in Kansas City, Missouri.
+As of March 2022 it had an enrollment of 450, of which 98 percent were African American.

 History

-The school started as a Catholic high school in 1942 and was named for John Joseph Hogan, the first Bishop of the Diocese of Kansas City.
-In 1999 it became a charter school.
+The school was founded as a Catholic high school in 1942 and was named for John Joseph Hogan, the first bishop of the Diocese of Kansas City.
+It became a charter school in 1999.

 Athletics

 The school won its first state championship in boys' basketball in 2011 and won again in 2018.